xtrm0/csd-blog/website/content/2021/kangaroo.md

 ### Log-structured caches: Too much DRAM

 Log-structured caches use flash as a circular log.
-During an insert, objects are first buffered in memory and then written to flash sequentially in large groups.
+During an insert, objects are first buffered in DRAM and then written to flash sequentially in large groups.
 Since objects can end up anywhere on flash, the cache maintains an in-memory index to find objects.

 The advantage of a log-structured design is that it has a low *write amplification*.
-Write amplification is the number of bytes written to flash divided by the cumulative object size and it represents the write overhead of a cache.
+Write amplification is the number of bytes written to flash divided by the cumulative object size, and it represents the write overhead of a cache.
 Since a log-structured cache buffers objects in DRAM, it can wait until it has enough objects to write them to flash efficiently.
 Thus, log-structured caches have close-to-optimal write amplification.